digitraceslab/niimpy/docs/about/schema.rst

 * The **DataFrame index** should be a ``pandas.DatetimeIndex``.

+  The index should represent the time the measurement was taken.
+  If the measurement represents a period of time, the index should be the starting time of the period.

 * ``user``: opaque identifier for the user.
 Often a string or integer.